-We expect Apple to release iOS 10.3, which will most likely be the last major point release in iOS 10, this week.
+Apple has just released iOS 10.3, which will most likely be the last major point release in iOS 10.
 On the face of it, 10.3 might not seem like a significant update.
 But there are a lot of little things that add up to a much better user experience.
 Overall, your iPhone and iPad will be faster after the update, you’ll find some small UI changes, and some features that have been long overdue.
 Let’s dive in.

 1. APFS Makes iOS Snappier, Gives Storage Back